vibbits/training-material/topics/python-programming/tutorials/9_files/tutorial.md

 > ### {% icon hands_on %} Exercise 9.4.1
 >
-> Read in the TestFile.pdb atom coordinate file, print out the title of the file, and find all atoms that have coordinates closer than 2 angstrom to the (x,y,z) coordinate (-8.7,-7.7,4.7).
+> Read in the TestFile.pdb file, print out the title of the file, and find all atoms that have coordinates closer than 2 angstrom to the (x,y,z) coordinate (-8.7,-7.7,4.7).
 Print out the model number, residue number, atom name and atom serial for each; the model is indicated by:
 > ```
 > MODEL     1
 > ```